59naga/assert-polyfill/README.md

 // TypeError: undefined is not a function
 ```

-if above function is undefined, assert-polyfill defines the polyfill functions.
+if above function is `undefined`, `assert-polyfill` defines the polyfill functions.

 ```js
 require('assert-polyfill');